zibz0017/QuartzVault/content/Halacha/Food/Netilas Yadayim.md

 # One Needs to Go to the Bathroom and Wants to Eat Bread
 ## The Issue
 1. Going to the bathroom and washing for bread at the same time sets up a conundrum.
 Possibilities and their problems are presented:
-	1. One washes for the bread, makes an asher yatzar, and then makes an al netilas yadayim.
+	1. One washes for the bread, makes an asher yatzar, and then makes an על netilas yadayim.
 The problem with this is that this creates a hefsek between the washing and the bracha.[^40]
-	2. One washes for the bread, makes an al netilas yadayim, and then makes an asher yatzar.
+	2. One washes for the bread, makes an על netilas yadayim, and then makes an asher yatzar.
 The problem with this is that this creates a hefsek between the washing and eating the bread.[^40]
-	3. One only makes the asher yatzar after washing for bread, and eating it, (making the al netilas yadayim and the hamotzi at the usual times).
+	3. One only makes the asher yatzar after washing for bread, and eating it, (making the על netilas yadayim and the hamotzi at the usual times).
 The problem with this is that there is a long wait between going to the bathroom and making the asher yatzar.[^40]
 ## Solution
 1. One washes his hands to make them clean (doesn't wash multiple times with a cup) and makes an asher yatzar.
-Then the person washes again and makes an al netilas (followed by hamotzi and eating the bread).[^41]
+Then the person washes again and makes an על netilas (followed by hamotzi and eating the bread).[^41]
 2. One doesn't wash with a cup the first time because if one does, one wouldn't make a bracha on the second washing,[^40] as [[#One's Hands Were Already Washed|discussed]].
 ## If One Already Washed
-1. If one washed his hands after leaving the bathroom for bread, at that point they should make an al netilas yadayim followed by an asher yatzar and the hamotzi, as many say that asher yatzar is not considered to be a hefsek between the al netilas yadayim and the hamotzi as they are all involved in being metaher one's hands. {<span style="color:rgb(255, 0, 0)">I am unsure about what happens if one washed his hands with a cup as one does when leaving the bathroom.
-Is the halacha the same?</span>}
+1. If one washed his hands after leaving the bathroom for bread, at that point they should make an על netilas yadayim followed by an asher yatzar and the hamotzi, as many say that asher yatzar is not considered to be a hefsek between the על netilas yadayim and the hamotzi as they are all involved in being metaher one's hands. {<span style="color:rgb(255, 0, 0)">I am unsure about what happens if one washed his hands with a cup as one does when leaving the bathroom.
+Is the הלכה the same?</span>}
 ## If One Goes to the Bathroom in Middle of a Meal
 1. If one goes to the bathroom in middle of the meal, they need to wash again, as [[#One's Hands Got Dirty in Middle of a Meal|discussed]].
-2. They should wash for bread, make an al netilas yadayim
+2. They should wash for bread, make an על netilas yadayim
 # Rewards and Punishments
 1. <span style="display: block; text-align: justify;">One has to be careful with these הלכות.
 One who does not is חייב נדוי, נעקר מן העולם, and becomes poor.[^42]</span>
 2. <span style="display: block; text-align: justify;">The more water one uses, the more reward one sees from doing this mitzvah (definitely wealth, and perhaps other things).
 However, one should perform this mitzvah for the sake of Hashem, not for reward, as we say about all מצוות.[^43]</span>